Context-Free Groups and Bass-Serre Theory: Cuts and Structure Trees

 That means $\cC(\alp)\neq \es$ \IFF there is a cut such that the graph $\alp - \del C$ has exactly two infinite components each of these two being a one-sided infinite subpath of $\alp$.

 We say $\GG$ has \emph{more than one end} if there is some finite set $S\sse V(\GG)$ such that $\GG -S$ has more than one infinite connected component.
 Otherwise, $\GG$ has at most \emph{one end}.

 In our setting ($\GG$ connected and locally finite) this means that $\GG$ has more than one end if and only if there is some bi-infinite simple path $\alp$ such that $\cC(\alp) \neq \es$.
-Note that in literature there are various different definitions of the number of ends of a graph.
+Note that in literature there are various different definitions for the ends of a graph.
 However, for connected, locally finite graphs they all coincide.

 \begin{lemma} Let $\Gamma$ be a graph of finite treewidth and uniformly bounded degree.
 Then there exists some $k\in \N$ satisfying the following property: For every one-sided infinite simple path $\gamma$, every $v_0\in V(\Gamma)$, and every $n \in \N$ there is some $k$-cut $D$ with $d(v_0, \Comp{D})\geq n$, $v_0\in D$, and $\abs{\Comp{D}\cap \gamma} = \infty$. \end{lemma}